gradeup/youknowwho/README.md

     ruletag : single tag.
 TODO : support for multiple tags

-    generateMeta : (boolean) If you want to generate meta information of rul execution ( will be 50% slower to execute a rule ).
+    generateMeta : (boolean) If you want to generate meta information of rule execution ( will be 50% slower to execute a rule ).
 Default false
 */

 meta_object = ruleEngineObject.applyRules(msg, ruletag, generateMeta);